L a k e C i t i e s

 After graduating with her Bachelor’s degree in dance in 1983, she began her teaching career in Lewisville.
 She continued to perform locally and was a charter member of LakeCities Ballet Theatre in 1984.

-LBT2 Director
+LBT2 Artistic Director

 Nancy Loch